seismiq-net/documentation/docs/setup/configuration.md

 ## Backend Connection

 Your **token** is a secret alphanumeric string, used to associate and connect your devices to your user account on the back end.
-To see your token log into your account at [dev.quakesaver.net](https://dev.quakesaver.net) and go to `Account`.
+To see your token log into your account at [dev.quakesaver.net](https://network.quakesaver.net) and go to `Account`.

 Go to _Network Settings_ and open the _CONFIGURATION_ panel.
-Paste your personal [QuakeSaver TOKEN](./#quakesavertoken) into the designated field and click on _SAVE_.
+Paste your personal [SeismiQ TOKEN](./#quakesavertoken) into the designated field and click on _SAVE_.
 Your sensor will now be assigned to your personal sensor collection.